 A: The Planning Division does not keep record of exact property lines and lot dimensions for properties within the city.
 This information should be obtained through a title report or by hiring a professional land surveyor to mark where the property lines are.
 For estimations of lot sizes, you may use the measuring tool on CityMap.
 The County Assessor’s website also has estimated lot size information.

-Q: I’m putting up a fence on my property – how tall can it be?
+Q: Where can I put my fence on my property and how tall can it be?

 A: The first step in determining where you can put your fence is to know the exact location of your property lines.
 Property owners may hire a land surveyor to mark their property lines for them, as surveyors have the knowledge and resources to accurately depict these points (note: city staff does not provide this service; a private land surveying company must be hired).

 The next step is to review the regulations in Yakima Municipal Code (YMC) § 15.05.020 (G) for fence height and location.
 Generally, fence height limitations are dependent upon: